qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 If the default maps are not enough for you, you can add other map providers.

 #.
-Click on :menuselection:`Web --> QuickMapServices --> Settings` and go in the
+Click on :menuselection:`Web --> QuickMapServices --> Settings` and go to the
    :guilabel:`More services` tab.
 #.
 Read carefully the message of this tab and if you agree click on the
    :guilabel:`Get Contributed pack` button.

-If you open now the :menuselection:`Web --> QuickMapServices` menu you will see a lot more providers available.
+If you now open the :menuselection:`Web --> QuickMapServices` menu you will see that more providers are available.
 Choose the one that best fits your needs!

 |basic| |FA| The QuickOSM Plugin